July 7, 2021

 Today’s businesses need to maintain an increased awareness of security to protect themselves from fraudsters and cyber threats.
 At Marco, we’re dedicated to helping businesses of all sizes gain access to the information they need to ensure their practices are actually protecting them.
 That’s why we offer a free Small Business Network Setup Checklist offering information on the top security best practices for today’s businesses.

-If you’re looking for some insights into what your internal policies should be regarding physical and network security, review our checklist of IT security best practices.
+If you’re looking for some insights into what your internal policies should be regarding physical and network security, review our interactive checklist of IT security best practices.
 Feel free to contact us to learn more about assessing your security through IdentifyIT.